Jyothsnadatla/CloudFacts/Control Statements new.rst

       Statement(s);
    }

-The :code:`While` statement evaluate *expression*, which must return a *boolean* value.
-If the expression evaluate *true*,the :code:`While` statement executes the statements in :code:`While` block.
-The :code:`While` statement continuous testing the expression and executing its block until the expression evaluates to *false*.
+The :code:`while` statement evaluate *expression*, which must return a *boolean* value.
+If the expression evaluate *true*,the :code:`while` statement executes the statements in :code:`while` block.
+The :code:`while` statement continuous testing the expression and executing its block until the expression evaluates to *false*.

 **Example**